Working as a real estate agent is a lot like running your own small business.

 Source: Red Brick STL

 Through video, your content comes alive and provides significantly more value to your audience.
-A video could feature current listings you have available, a testimonial from a loyal client, or even a recruitment video if you’re trying to get agents to join your brokerage firm.
+A video could feature current listings you have available, a testimonial from a loyal client, a playable ad, or even a recruitment video if you’re trying to get agents to join your brokerage firm.
 The “Play” symbol alone stands out and entices users to click on your ad.

 Tip 5: Write authentic and transparent copy